 JNIRS—Journal of Near Infrared Spectroscopy is a peer reviewed journal which aims to publish original research papers, short communications, review articles and letters concerned with near infrared (NIR) spectroscopy and technology, its application, new instrumentation and the use of chemometric and data handling techniques within NIR.

-JNIRS—Journal of Near Infrared Spectroscopy is a peer reviewed journal, publishing original research papers, short communications, review articles and letters concerned with near infrared spectroscopy and technology, its application, new instrumentation and the use of chemometric and data handling techniques within NIR.
+JNIRS — Journal of Near Infrared Spectroscopy is a peer reviewed journal, publishing original research papers, technical notes, review articles and letters concerned with near infrared spectroscopy and technology, its application, new instrumentation and the use of chemometric and data handling techniques within NIR.
 JNIRS will accept contributions from all areas of applications where near infrared spectroscopy is in use, such as:

 · Chemical Industry